Indicio-tech/isomdl-uniffi/.github/DCO.md

 Our CI/CD pipeline automatically checks all commits in pull requests for DCO signatures.
 PRs with unsigned commits will fail the DCO check and cannot be merged until all commits are properly signed.

+**Note**: Merge commits created by GitHub are automatically skipped during DCO validation, as they don't typically introduce new code and don't require DCO signatures.

 ## Need Help?

 If you're having trouble with DCO signatures or need assistance, please: